The Internet Is Furious at Demi Lovato for Wearing Dreadlocks, Sort Of, in New Video

-Dreadlocks should just come with a cultural-appropriation warning label already, so we never have to have this conversation again.
-But, alas, here we are, and here is Demi Lovato wearing her hair in a long twisted style that is arguably not dreads but ostensibly is.
+Why are we still having this conversation?
+Do dreadlocks need to come with a cultural-appropriation warning label?
+(Answer: no, just don’t be ignorant.
+But alas, here we are, and here is Demi Lovato wearing her hair in a long twisted style that is arguably not dreads but ostensibly is.

 The video is not her own, but one she did with EDM group Cheat Codes for its new single “No Promises.”
-But you can’t distance yourself from dreadlocks — not even sort-of dreadlocks — and the internet immediately called the singer out on it.
+But you can’t distance yourself from dreadlocks—not even sort-of dreadlocks—and the internet immediately called the singer out on it.

 More: You Have to Hear Demi Lovato’s Impressions of Divas Adele and Katy Perry